openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

        elements of the problem.
   :width: 500

-#. **Problem text.** The problem text can contain any standard HTML formatting.
+#. **Problem text.** The problem text, or question, can contain any standard
+   HTML formatting.

 #. **Response field with the learner's answer.** Learners enter answers
-   in *response fields*.
+   in response fields.
 The appearance of the response field depends on the type of the problem.

 #. **Rendered answer.** For some problem types, Studio uses MathJax to